 However starting at the Parsonage Museum (the home of the Brontes)offers a real incite in to the family then it is really a case of just stepping out in to the Moors and imagining how the sisters gained inspiration from such a fabulous landscape.
 Whatever the weather it is not hard to see.

-Recommend: I suggest doing this walk twice, once in good weather and once in bad.
+I suggest doing this walk at least twice, once in good weather and once in bad.
 You can vary the paths out and back but the differing weather gives a completely different walk.
 Maybe even try in the snow.

 From Top Withins to Stanbury the route is along a section of the Pennine Way.
 Routes on long distance national trails are the best signposted/waymarked in the country.
 Off these trails signposting is more variable.

 I have not walked it ,looks good looking forward to it.

 Your email address will not be published.
 Required fields are marked *